indico/indico/indico/htdocs/ihelp/html/_sources/PaperReviewingGuides/PaperReviewingManagers/PaperReviewingManagers.txt

 ----------------------

-Options for Content and Layout reviewing mode
+Options for content and layout reviewing mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- You can set up all the options in previous two sections - 1.3.1.1 / 1.3.1.2.
+- You can set up all the options in the previous two sections - 1.3.1.1 / 1.3.1.2.

-- You can set due dates for the Reviewing Team to give their judgments.
+- You can set due dates for the reviewing team to give their judgments.
 They will not be able to judge the papers after the deadline.
-This default dates apply only used for a new contribution.
+These default dates apply only for a new contribution.

         |image11|

-- The system sends automatic e-mails in order to notify the Reviewing Team or the authors of the papers in several situations.
+- The system sends automatic e-mails in order to notify the reviewing team or the authors of the papers in several situations.
 You can enable or disable the e-mails by clicking on the check boxes.

         |image12|

-- The Paper reviewing module allows you to upload your own layout template which the authors can download and use.
+- The paper reviewing module allows you to upload your own layout template which the authors can download and use.
 This will help them to follow the required layout criteria you impose.
-The template can be in form of document file.
+The template can be in the form of a document file.

         |image13|